erikwestra/mm-server/README.md

 based on whether the current user is the sender or the receipient of the message.
 The `error` field will only be present if the message failed to be sent.

+The `has_more` field will be set to `true` if there are more messages for this query.
+Otherwise, it will be set to `false`.

 If the `their_global_id` parameter was supplied, only messages between the two users will be returned.
 Otherwise, all messages sent to or received by the